jpype-project/jpype/doc/userguide.rst

 with Python.

-To do this, JPype maps each of the Java concepts to the nearest concept in Python whereever they are similar enough to operate without confusion.
+To do this, JPype maps each of the Java concepts to the nearest concept in Python wherever they are similar enough to operate without confusion.
 We have tried to keep this as Pythonic as possible though it is never without some rough edges.